AsishPro/Messages-Classifier/README.md

 # Messages-Classifier
-based on streamlit webapp and trained ml model.
+based on streamlit webapp and trained ml model classifies the messages by vectorizing them and training on vectorized data.